gigawatts/KringleCon2019/README.md

 (That's Completely Automated Public Turing test to tell Elves and Humans Apart.)
 I've already cataloged [12,000 images](https://downloads.elfu.org/capteha_images.tar.gz) and decoded the [API interface](https://downloads.elfu.org/capteha_api.py).
 Can you help me bypass the CAPTEHA and submit lots of entries?*

+Hints from Alabaster Snowball:
+*Have you heard about the Frido Sleigh contest?
+There are some serious prizes up for grabs.
+The content is strictly for elves.
+Only elves can pass the CAPTEHA challenge required to enter.
+I heard there was a talk at KCII (https://www.youtube.com/watch?v=jmVPLwjm_zs) about using machine learning to defeat challenges like this.
+I don't think anything could ever beat an elf though!*

 Check out Chris Davis's talk, [Machine Learning Use Cases for Cybersecurity](https://www.youtube.com/watch?v=jmVPLwjm_zs), along with his [example code](https://github.com/chrisjd20/img_rec_tf_ml_demo).